AndersDeleuran/AECTechPlus24/README.md

 # AECTechPlus24
-For sharing files with workshop participants at the AECTech+ Barcelona event.
+For sharing files with workshop participants at [AECTech+ Barcelona 2024](https://www.aectech.us/aectech-barcelona).